Lomorage Frame #

 If you install the latest Lomorage Raspberry Pi OS image, you should already have the Lomo-frame application installed in that image.

-If you don’t use Lomorage Raspberry Pi OS image, you can run the following command to install it:
+If you don’t use Lomorage Raspberry Pi OS image, follow the instruction here to add lomoware source, then you can run the following command to install it:

 sudo apt update sudo apt install lomo-frame